caiocvelasco/caravelo_project/dbt_transformation/README.md

           * We used `dbt-utils` and `dbt_external_tables`
           * Make sure that the `dbt-utils` package is compatible with your `dbt-core` version (https://hub.getdbt.com/dbt-labs/dbt_utils/latest/)
     * `models/` folder:
-      * Contains the dbt models (i.e., SQL scripts or *.sql files with Jinja).
+      * Contains the dbt models.
 The models can be located in folders or subfolders.
-      * `models/flamengo/bronze/`: Here, we create a folder for each club and a subfolder `bronze/`.
-This subfolder will make reference to the bronze layer of a medalion architecture, where the raw data (the tables in production in Postgres that are used as source to the dim and facts) is stored.
-        * `models/bronze/snowflake_external_stage.yml`
+        * `models/raw/snowflake_external_stage.yml`
           * This is the heart of the **External Tables**.
           * The `dbt run-operation stage_external_sources` command (see below) will look into this file, which creates the External Tables in Snowflake in the Bronze schema in Snowflake (*it already infers the schema from the JSON that is created in the VALUE column of each External Table*).
-          * When referencing these "source" external tables in the dbt models, make sure to use the `{{ source('source_name','table_name') }}` jinja.
-The Silver and Gold layer will make reference to the Bronze models by using another jinja, the `{{ ref('bronze_model_name') }}`.
+          * When referencing these "sources" external tables in the dbt models, make sure to use the `{{ source('source_name','table_name') }}` jinja.
+The Silver and Gold layer will make reference to the Bronze models by using another jinja, the `{{ ref('raw_model_name') }}`.
           * Notice that the `source_name` is defined with the `name:` tag in the `snowflake_external_stage.yml` file.
-      * `models/silver`: will contain the dbt models to be materialized as tables in the Silver schema in Snowflake.
+      * `models/staging`: will contain the dbt models to be materialized as tables in the Silver schema in Snowflake.
-      * `models/gold`: will contain the dbt models to be materialized as tables in the Gold schema in Snowflake.
+      * `models/analytics`: will contain the dbt models to be materialized as tables in the Gold schema in Snowflake.
     * `macro/` folder:
       * Examples:
           * `macro/tests/date_format.sql`: I created this macro in a `test/` folder to ensure that the date columns have a date format.